Famous Scientists (Microbiologist, Molecular Biologist)

 (9 January 1922 – 9 November 2011)

-Robert W. Holley and Marshall W. Nirenberg in 1968 for discoveries related to the genetic code and its function in protein synthesis.
+He was an Indian-born American biochemist who specialized in the study of proteins and nucleic acids, shared the Nobel Prize in Physiology or Medicine with Robert W. Holley and Marshall W. Nirenberg in 1968 for discoveries related to the genetic code and its function in protein synthesis.
 In addition to developing methods for investigating the structure of the nucleic acids, Khorana introduced many of the techniques that allowed scientists to decipher the genetic code and show how ribonucleic acid (RNA) can specify the structure of proteins.
 Khorana and his team succeeded in synthesizing the first wholly artificial copy of the yeast gene.
 His later research explored the molecular mechanism underlying the cell signaling pathways of vision in vertebrates.
 In 19805 Khorana synthesized the gene for rhodopsin, a protein involved in vision.

 James Watson